mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 ## Connect to MindsDB’s MySQL API

-I will use mysql command line client in the next part of the tutorial but you can follow up with the one that works the best for you, like Dbeaver.
-The first step we need to do is to use the MindsDB Cloud user to connect to the MySQL API:
+I will use a mysql command line client in the next part of the tutorial but you can follow up with the one that works the best for you, like Dbeaver.
+The first step is to use the MindsDB Cloud user to connect to the MySQL API:

 ```
 mysql -h cloud-mysql.mindsdb.com --port 3306 -u theusername@mail.com -p